Inmates Banned from Seeking Pen-pals in Three States!

 More than 90% of all inmates will be released someday.
 Countless studies support the tremendous benefits to both inmates and society when inmates maintain positive communication and build positive connections with people outside.
 Yet three governors are allowing their Departments of Corrections to completely block a known tool for reducing recidivism!

-Shocked?
-Stand up, and help inmates in FLORIDA, INDIANA, and MISSOURI get their lives back on track.
-Alert these governors that their correctional directors are creating a revolving-door prison system if they continue to block inmates from seeking pen-pal relationships.
+Please stand up, and help inmates in Florida, Indiana, and Missouri get their lives back on track.
+Alert these governors that they are creating a revolving-door prison system if they continue to block inmates from seeking pen-pal relationships.
 This costs taxpayers.
 This costs families.
 This costs society.